10 Top Soft Skills for 2020: What They Are and How To Train Them

 4. Cognitive flexibility, critical thinking

 The sought-after ability to adapt to change is one of the skills appearing in the Davos list through cognitive flexibility.
-This ability, along with the development of critical thinking, is key to the survival of any company in the future, because it is about adaptation to an ever changing reality.
-It is about knowing how to take the most effective decisions according to the circumstances.
+This ability, along with the development of critical thinking, is key to the survival of any company in the future, because it is about adaptation to an ever-changing reality.
+It is about knowing how to make the most effective decisions according to the circumstances.

 You may also like: You have to work on soft skills!

 The “top 10” of Davos show the good health of Gamelearn, whose methodology combines three key points: quality content, practical approach, and gamification techniques.
 The three simulators (Merchants, Triskelion and Pacific), and the future serious games on which the development team of the company is already working, set the course of state-of-the-art training.